samryan18/itunes-to-spotify/README.md

 # iTunes to Spotify
 Have old iTunes playlists of songs you downloaded (and maybe named poorly)?

-This converts iTunes playlists into Spotify playlists by searching Spotify for the songs in your iTunes playlist and adding the those versions to a Spotify playlist.
+This package converts iTunes playlists into Spotify playlists by searching Spotify for the songs in your iTunes playlist and adding the those versions to a Spotify playlist.
 Works for most songs even if the name and artist are not written exactly how they appear in Spotify.

 <img src="assets/example.png" />